Department website: http://krieger.jhu.edu/neuroscience

 The objective of this class is to introduce fundamentals of quantitative neuroscience.
 The focus is on understanding basic information processing in neurons and networks of neurons, with some more advanced topics added.
 Knowledge of basic calculus and linear algebra is required.

-Graduate students and Seniors with instructor permission.
 The Bodian Seminar is an interdisciplinary colloquium for discussion of current research into the neural basis of mental processes.
 Leading researchers, generally from outside the University, are invited to give lectures.
-About 12 lectures are scheduled per semester (see http://www.mb.jhu.edu/seminars.asp).
+About 8 lectures are scheduled per semester (see https://krieger.jhu.edu/mbi/events/).
 Speakers, titles of lectures, and dates are announced to participants per e-mail.
 The announcements also include links to one or two recent publications of the speaker.
-Undergraduate students who register for this course are asked to study these papers and to prepare a question for each speaker together with a brief discussion of the possible answers.
-Question and discussion have to be in writing and turned in the day before the lecture.
-Undergraduates must e-mail the instructor for permission (cfetsch@jhu.edu) prior to registering for the course.
+Students who register for this course are encouraged to read at least one of these papers and to prepare a possible question for each speaker (not collected or graded but simply to improve the learning experience of attending the seminar).
+Grade (P/F, S/U) is based on attendance, taken by in-person signup sheet or Zoom log.

 Permission required.
 Graduate students only.

-For students in the BA/MS Program first semester.
+For students in the BS/MS Program first semester.
 Permission required.

 Permission Required.
-For students in the BA/MS Program.
+For students in the BS/MS Program.

 This is a seminar and reading course devoted to the discussion of the cellular and molecular processes underlying neuronal development.